enricfentcami/k8s-ckad-notas/ckad-01-core_concepts.md

 ```

 NOTE: If we have previously created Pods that meet the `selector`, the "excess" ones will be eliminated to meet the number of replicas.
 If there are less than the number of replicas, only those necessary to meet the condition will be created.
+Also, if we scale to 0 the ReplicaSet i will delete all pods that meets the selector.

 ### **2.3.
 Deployment**